how to ⏵ Planting Apricots

 Remove the label from the branch before planting your tree, as this can scar and damage the bark of your tree.

-Choose a sunny, sheltered position where your tree is protected from strong winds and speing frosts.
-Dig a hole larger than the bag that the tree came in; and mix the soil in the bottom of the hole to a crumbly consistency.
+Find in a sunny, sheltered position where there is good top soil to plant your tree.
+Create a "tree circle" of approx 1 meter in diameter, by clearing away weeds from the top of the soil, then dig a hole in the middle of the circle to plant your tree.
+The hole should be larger than the bag that the tree came in, mix the soil in the bottom of the hole to a crumbly consistency.
 Don’t add compost or green organic matter to the hole as compost tends to absorb excessive moisture and may cause new roots to rot.

-Plant no deeper than the soil line when your tree was in the bag.
+Plant your tree no deeper than the soil line in the bag.

-Cut the bottom of the bag away and sit your tree in the hole; when you’re happy it is at the correct height, add some soil around the outside of the tree to hold in place, then cut the bag up each side and remove the bag completely.
+Cut the bottom of the bag away and sit your tree in the hole; when you’re happy it is at the correct height, add some soil around the outside of the tree to hold in place, then cut the sides of bag and remove it completely.
 Pressing the soil firmly in place with your hands as you go, continue to add soil until the hole is filled to ground level.

-Most apricots will fruit in 3 - 4 years after planting.
+Most apricots will fruit 3 - 4 years after planting.

 After Care ...